How to Detect Plumbing Leaks Inside Walls

 1. Establish a Dry Baseline

-Before testing anything, dry the affected area completely.
-Use a towel to remove surface moisture and allow the wall to air dry if needed.
-This step is critical because you cannot identify new moisture if the surface is already damp.
+Before testing anything, dry the visible surface as much as possible.
+Use a towel to remove surface moisture and allow the area to air dry if needed, but do not assume the wall cavity is dry just because the surface looks dry.
+This step gives you a baseline so you can tell whether new moisture returns.

 While drying the area, take note of: